You are currently viewing English Idioms Starting with ‘K’

 Justifications:

 This is an idiom because it figuratively means to be familiar with a routine or process.
-The phrase uses "drill" metaphorically to describe a practiced action or sequence.
+The idiom uses "drill" metaphorically to describe a practiced action or sequence.

 Origin: